danahabibi/Awesome_Redoc_Alternatives/README.md

 A curated list of the best **RapidAPI alternatives**, featuring **Apidog** and **Ani Code**.
 Discover tools for API marketplaces, testing, and documentation with detailed descriptions, SEO-friendly keywords, and clickable images.

-Inspired by the “Awesome XXX” repos concept 🚀.
+Inspired by the “Awesome RapidAPI Alternatives” repos concept 🚀.

 ---